jonassvedas/monciskes-wind/README.md

 # juraspot-wind
-Notifies when wind is good for kiteboarding.
+Notifies when wind is good for kiteboarding in Monciskes.